Ramases: Ramases

 The Frosts relocated to Sheffield in 1966 and remodeled their home in a Roman style.
 Barrington shaved his head and began dressing eccentrically in silk robes.
 In 1968, the story goes, during a drive to visit a client he was visited by the Egyptian Pharaoh Ramesses who told him he was the Pharaoh's reincarnation, and he must take up the Pharaoh's message in a musical career.

 Several early singles (recorded with his wife, whom he renamed Selket or Seleka) failed to make any impact.
 In 1971, Harvey Lisberg signed Ramases to Vertigo Records, and recorded the album Space Hymns at Strawberry Studios in Stockport, backed by Eric Stewart, Graham Gouldman, Kevin Godley and Lol Creme, who would shortly after form the band 10cc.
-Space Hymns has the most expansive artwork Roger Dean was ever allowed to produce, with a 6-panel fold out cover depicting a church steeple (St George's Church, Stockport) lifting off into the cosmos.
+The cover art for Space Hymns, created by artist Roger Dean from a detailed rough sketch made by Ramases, is an expansive six-panel fold out cover depicting what, at first, appears to be a rocket lifting off into the cosmos, and is revealed upon folding out the full image to be a church steeple (St. George's Church in Stockport).
 On the other side in infrared colour Ramases and Sel are shown holding aloft strands of wheat in a Demeter-like pose from the Eleusinian Mysteries.
 The lyrics deliver the same confident message.
 (Note: many sources erroneously report that Ramases' real name was Martin Raphael, who was actually only the sitar player on Space Hymns.)

-Ramases's second album Glass Top Coffin was recorded at Phonogram Studios in 1975 in London, but Ramases was unhappy with the strings and chorus which were added post-production without his permission, and he was unhappy with the cover.
+Ramases's second album, Glass Top Coffin, was recorded at Phonogram Studios in 1975 in London, but Ramases was unhappy with the strings and chorus which were added post-production without his permission, and he was unhappy with the cover.
 The album did not sell well.
 Ramases and Selket left London and returned to the country of Felixstowe Ferry.
-A third album, to be titled Sky Lark or The Sky Lark got as far as cassette demos, but Ramases became increasingly despondent and on 2 December 1976, aged 42, he took his own life.
+A third album, to be titled Sky Lark or The Sky Lark, got as far as cassette demos, but Ramases became increasingly despondent and on 2 December 1976, aged 42, he took his own life.
 His death was not widely reported in musical circles until the early 1990s, and by then much of the Ramases history including the Sky Lark demos had been burned by Selket's jealous second husband.

-In 2014 actor (and Ramases fan) Peter Stormare collected together (with the help of Selket and Harvey Lisberg) all of Ramases' surviving recordings, both released and unreleased, and compiled them into a six-disc boxed set.
+In 2014, actor (and Ramases fan) Peter Stormare collected together (with the help of Selket and Harvey Lisberg) all of Ramases' surviving recordings, both released and unreleased, and compiled them into a six-disc boxed set.

+In 2019, the Ramases song "Screw You" was featured on the soundtrack of the second season of British spy thriller television show Killing Eve.

+In 2022, Ramases was honored by artist Tom Newell with the sculpture "Quasar One," named after the Ramases song, as part of the civic art project Bears of Sheffield.